OctoFarm/OctoFarm/README.md

 - [License](#license)
 - [Contact](#contact)
 - [Acknowledgements](#acknowledgements)

+## About The Project
+OctoFarm was built to fill a need that anyone with multiple 3D printers with Octoprint will have run into.
+How do I manage multiple printers from one place?
+That's where OctoFarm steps in, add your OctoPrint instances to the system and it will scan and keep you up to date on the status of your printers.

 ## Getting Started
 We provide a couple of ways for you to run OctoFarm.
 Choose freely: